On the topology of random complexes built over stationary point processes: Subgraph and component counts in random geometric graphs

-\item If $\Phi$ is $\alpha$-associated, then \end{enumerate} \end{theorem} \begin{proof} We shall prove the result for $\alpha$-negatively associated processes and $k \geq 2$.
-The $\alpha$-associated case follows by reversing the inequality sign in \eqref{equn-crucial} below and the case $k = 1$ needs a few simple notational changes.
-We shall again use the Campbell-Mecke formula to obtain closed-form expressions for the second moments and then perform a similar analysis as in the proof of Theorem \ref{prop:exp_sub_gr_sp} to obtain the asymptotics.
+\begin{pf} We shall prove the result for $\alpha$-negatively associated processes and $k \geq2$.
+The $\alpha$-associated case follows by reversing the inequality sign in (\ref{equn-crucial}) below, and the case $k = 1$ needs a few simple notational changes.
+We shall again use the Campbell--Mecke formula to obtain closed-form expressions for the second moments and then perform a similar analysis as in the proof of Theorem~\ref{propexpsubgrsp} to obtain the asymptotics.